MySQL Online DDL and pt-online-schema-change

 I hope this helps in some way.

-overviewconclusionmethodUse official MySQL features (MySQL 5.6 and above)Use pt-online-schema-changeConclusion
+overviewconclusionmethodUse official MySQL features (MySQL 5.6 and later)Use pt-online-schema-changeConclusion

 overview

-When adding specifications for a service or developing a new one, it may be necessary to perform DDL (Data Definition Language) operations such as adding a column to an existing table or adding an index.
+When adding specifications for a service or developing a new one, it may be necessary to perform DDL (Data Definition Language) operations such as adding columns or indexes to existing tables.

-If you perform a normal DDL operation while the service is running at that time, a table lock will occur, which may lead to a serious service interruption.
+If you perform a normal DDL operation while the service is running, a table lock may occur, which could lead to a serious service failure.

 conclusion